U.S. EB-5 Investor Visas

-The EB-5 allows for conditional residency for persons who, after Nov.
-29, 1990, invest $1,000,000 (or under certain circumstances $500,000) in a new commercial enterprise that employs 10 U.S. Citizens or authorized immigrant workers full-time and engage in the business through day-to-day management or policy formation.
+Firstly, the EB-5 allows for conditional residency for an immigrant who, after Nov.
+29, 1990, invest around $1.5 million (or under certain circumstances $900,000) in a new commercial enterprise that employs 10 U.S. Citizens or authorized immigrant workers full-time and engage in the business through day-to-day management or policy formation.
 7.1% of worldwide visas per year of which 3,000 are set aside for “targeted employment areas.”
 In addition to this “basic program” there is a Regional Center Pilot Program.
 In conclusion, USCIS will adjudicate the application.

-Assuming it is a direct investment, the user must invest in a commercial enterprise includes a broad spectrum of business relationships including sole proprietorship, partnerships (limited or general), holding companies and their wholly-owned subsidiaries, joint venture, corporation, business trust or other publicly or privately owned entities provided they are all “for profit” business operations.
+Secondly, assuming it is a direct investment, the user must invest in a commercial enterprise includes a broad spectrum of business relationships including sole proprietorship, partnerships (limited or general), holding companies and their wholly-owned subsidiaries, joint venture, corporation, business trust or other publicly or privately owned entities provided they are all “for profit” business operations.
 Moreover, the EB5 Visa is for the true entrepreneur.